huggingface/pytorch-image-models/docs/models/gloun-resnet.md

-# Summary
+# Glu on ResNet

 **Residual Networks**, or **ResNets**, learn residual functions with reference to the layer inputs, instead of learning unreferenced functions.
 Instead of hoping each few stacked layers directly fit a desired underlying mapping, residual nets let these layers fit a residual mapping.
 They stack [residual blocks](https://paperswithcode.com/method/residual-block) ontop of each other to form network: e.g. a ResNet-50 has fifty layers using these blocks.

-The weights from this model were ported from Gluon.
+The weights from this model were ported from [Gluon](https://cv.gluon.ai/model_zoo/classification.html).

 ## How do I use this model on an image?
 To load a pretrained model: